 The Stock -> Stock settings -> Units of measurement section contains a list of all main units of measurement (UoM) used in stock.

 - add new, or edit existing units of measurement, which are used in stock,

-- click Create Create to add a new unit of measurement.
+- click "+" to add a new unit of measurement.

-- define standard conversions for the stock-keeping units of measurement (e.g. kg -> gr, lbs -> oz),
+- define unit conversions for stock-keeping units for more comfortable use in BOMs (e.g. kg -> g, lbs -> oz),

-- define item-specific conversions from vendor's units of measurement (e.g. 1 package -> 30 pcs).
+- define conversions from vendor's units of measurement (e.g. 1 package on PO -> 30 pcs in stock).

 - What is a unit of measurement?

 - How to convert a vendor's unit of measurement to stock?